13 Tips for Filing a Home Insurance Claim

 Filing a homeowners insurance claim can be a nightmare.
 Follow these tips to make sure you get paid out quickly and fairly.

 - Was it weather-related or water damage?
 Do any repairs/cleanup to protect against further damage if reasonably possible.
 For example, if your roof caved in and it is raining, try to throw out a tarp/bucket and pull furniture out of the way to reduce further damage.
-Showing an insurance carrier you did everything you could to prevent more damage after the problem was discovered will go a long way in the claims process.
+Showing an insurance carrier you did everything in your power to prevent more damage after the problem was found will go a long way in the claims process.

 - Check if any area on your property is dangerous to the family or other bystanders.
-Try to rope off dangerous areas and put up a sign to prevent further injury.
+Try to rope off hazardous areas and put up a sign to prevent further injury.

 - Gather evidence of what happened by taking photos, videos, snaps, and even getting written testimony from any witnesses.

 In the Next 24 Hours

 - Understand what your home insurance policy covers.

 Your insurance company will care about what CAUSED the damage. (also known as the peril).
 Did an appliance cause the accident?
 Was it caused by wind or a storm?
 The cause of loss will be a significant factor to determine if your claim is paid out by your insurance company.
 You can see what perils are commonly covered by home insurance in our learning center.